Here’s the Problem

 - Passed legislation to clean contaminated water ponds around the Commonwealth.

 - Helped secure funding to protect Widewater State Park.

 - Co-sponsored legislation to reward businesses and homeowners for investing in renewable energy.

 - Co-sponsored legislation to reward property owners who switch to renewable energy

 As Governor, I will continue the fight to make sure all of our children inherit a clean, safe Commonwealth.
-I’ll invest in green energy production, bringing high paying jobs to the Commonwealth, protect funding for state parks and safeguard additional land for public use, and work to pass the Virginia Green New Deal.
+I’ll invest in green energy production, bringing high paying jobs to the Commonwealth, protect funding for state parks, safeguard additional land for public use, and pass the Virginia Green New Deal.